Symphony No. 35 (Mozart): IV. Presto

 The last movement, labeled "Presto", maintains just as much fire as the first movement.
 According to Steinberg, and Ledbetter, this "Presto" movement not only bears a similar atmosphere to the overture to Le nozze di Figaro, but also provides a reminiscence of Osmin's comic aria "O wie will ich triumphieren" from Die Entführung aus dem Serail.
 This opera was first performed just two weeks before the composition of this finale.
 Hence, it may explain why there exist such similarities.
 When providing his father, Leopold, with performance instructions for the "Presto", his advice was that this movement should be played "as fast as possible".
 Although the "Presto" begins at a quiet, brisk pace, the listener is immediately arrested by three beats of silence, followed by the full orchestra performing at a clear forte level in bar 9.
 Such musical surprises appear throughout this movement.
 Like the first movement, this movement is in the key of D major, and the form of the "Presto" movement is clearly in sonata-rondo form.
 Permeated with silences, rapid dynamic shifts, and a bright grace note passage near the closing of the movement, one may expect the unexpected.

 Length

 The Haffner Symphony usually runs somewhere around 20 minutes in length.
-A recording by George Szell with the Cleveland Orchestra (Sony SBK 46333) runs 19:11; one by Iona Brown with the Academy of St Martin in the Fields (Haenssler CD 94.003) is 21:09; and one by Sir Neville Marriner also with the same ensemble (Philips 420 486-2) runs 21:34.
-Karl Böhm's acclaimed 1960 recording with the Berlin Philharmonic (Deutsche Grammophon 00289 477 6134), by contrast, runs 17:47.
+A recording by George Szell with the Cleveland Orchestra (Sony SBK 46333) runs 19:11 (with no repeats observed in the andante and an otherwise non-existing exposition repeat added to the first movement); one by Iona Brown with the Academy of St Martin in the Fields (Haenssler CD 94.003) is 21:09 (both repeats in the andante observed); and one by Sir Neville Marriner also with the same ensemble (1984, Philips 420 486-2) runs 21:34 (with both repeats observed in the andante and an otherwise non-existing exposition repeat added to the first movement).
+Karl Böhm's acclaimed 1960 recording with the Berlin Philharmonic (Deutsche Grammophon 00289 477 6134), by contrast, runs 17:47 (with no repeats observed in the andante).